Skip to Main Content

 4. Chart labels can be the same size as the body text, but the same font is optional.
 You may want to use a different one to make your design more visually interesting.

 5. Notes and sources will be your smallest font.
 A lot of the time, it’s better to put this after the infographic itself so you can directly link to your sources.
-However, for the sake of providing proof to people who will only read it via social shares, it often takes the form of small text, with complete URLs, placed in the bottom right-hand corner, (Guest).
+However, for the sake of providing proof to people who will only read it via social shares, it often takes the form of small text, with complete URLs, placed in the bottom right-hand corner.

 Guest.
 "7 Essential Rules to Create Infographics."
-Venngage, 08 Aug.
-2016, https://venngage.com/blog/
+Venngage, 14 Nov.
+2024, https://venngage.com/blog/

 Serif Fonts